MobileRobotics-Ulaval/GamepadControl/README.md

     - For more information on Python check their [website](https://www.python.org/)
 - Pygame (1.9.1 from source used)
     - You will also need pygame library to use the gamepad functions
-    - It is possible to install it using *apt-get install*, but I suggest to compile it directly from the source code (there is nasty debug output with the *apt-get install* version)
+    - It is possible to install it using *apt-get install*, but I suggest to compile it directly from the source code (there is nasty debug outputs with the *apt-get install* version)
         1. Install pygame dependencies:
             - *sudo apt-get install mercurial python-dev python-numpy ffmpeg \
             libsdl-image1.2-dev libsdl-mixer1.2-dev libsdl-ttf2.0-dev libsmpeg-dev \